 Public library service in Nicholasville and Jessamine County started in 1896.
 This was the year in which the Acme Book Club, a local literary society, accrued a collection of 600 books obtained, for the most part, by donations from club members.

 The Withers Library

 Although not originally affiliated with the Withers Library or its then current trustees, an additional library service to the community was inaugurated during the late 1950’s and 1960’s.
-A bookmobile and book collection was furnished by the State Department for Libraries and Archives to the Jessamine County Board of Education.
+The State Department for Libraries and Archives furnished a bookmobile and book collection to the Jessamine County Board of Education.

 A Growing Community